Welcome and thank you for considering Journal of Infectiology and Epidemiology to submit your work.

 Average time taken for the manuscript to appear Online: Four to Five weeks

-Journal of Infectiology is an open access journal.
+Journal of Infectiology and Epidemiology is an open access journal.
 In the open access publishing model, publication is considered as the last phase of the research process and the publication fee of an article is paid from the author's research budget, or by the grants of their supporting institution.
 The publication fee covers entire cost of the process of publication which includes

 - Peer-review management by the editorial staff and board